 - Treasured Yiddish Activist Hasia Segal Has Passed Away -- article in Yiddish by the Forverts

-- Harriet (Hasia) Segal's Oral History -- 2015 interview by the National Yiddish Book Center's Wexner Oral History project
+- Harriet (Hasia) Segal's Oral History -- 2015 interview by the Yiddish Book Center's Wexler Oral History project

 - HARRIET "CHASIA" (CHERNIS) SEGAL obituary -- online version of the obituary published in The Boston Globe on Jan.
 20, 2017

-- Hasia Segal's Matzoh Ball Cooking Demonstration from 'A Taste of Passover' (1999)
+- Youtube: Hasia Segal's Matzoh Ball Cooking Demonstration from DVD: 'A Taste of Passover' (1999)

 Photo: Hasia Segal in her apartment in West Palm Beach, FL, in 2011.